BBlastapk/online/README.md

-# Cube Clear – Free Block Puzzle Game
+# Cube Clear – Free Browser Block Puzzle Game

-Cube Clear is a browser-based block puzzle game inspired by the block-placement puzzle genre.
-It is built from scratch using HTML, CSS, and JavaScript and is designed to provide a smooth experience on both desktop and mobile devices.
+Cube Clear is a fast, browser-based block puzzle game built with HTML, CSS, and vanilla JavaScript.
+Place blocks strategically, clear rows and columns, build combos, and chase your highest score—all without downloads or installation.

+The game is optimized for both desktop and mobile browsers and loads instantly using modern web technologies.

-> **Disclaimer:** This is an independent fan-made project created for educational and entertainment purposes.
+> **Disclaimer:** Cube Clear is an independent fan-made project created for educational and entertainment purposes.
 It is **not** the official Block Blast game and is **not affiliated with, endorsed by, or associated with Hungry Studio or the official Block Blast developers.**

 ## Features

-- 🧩 Drag-and-drop block placement
+- 🧩 Classic block-placement gameplay
 - 📱 Responsive design for desktop and mobile
-- 🎯 Combo scoring mechanics
+- 🎯 Combo-based scoring system
 - 💾 Local high score saving
-- ⚡ Lightweight with no external dependencies
+- ⚡ Lightweight and fast loading
-- 🌐 Runs directly in any modern web browser
+- 🌐 Runs directly in modern web browsers
+- 🖥️ No installation or account required

-## Technologies
+## Built With

 - HTML5
 - CSS3